aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 14May18
+Was a rough weekend beginning on Thursday.
+This week however, is my final module of the Strategies for Success workshop.
+I'm continuing to make every effort to code.

 ## 9May18
 Continued to work on LaunchCode.
 This is the lesson I got stuck on at coding bootcamp, so it is slow going.